 Tips for your teen to clean up their digital footprint:

-- Perform a web search of your name Search your first and last name together and see what comes up.
-Make sure you do this on various search engines
+- Perform a web search of your name.
+Search for your first and last name together and see what comes up.
+Make sure you do this on various search engines.

-- Keep your antivirus software updated Some malware is designed to mine your digital footprint, so make sure you have protection against external threats
+- Protect against external threats.
+Keep your antivirus software updated and use a VPN if you’re unsure about the safety of your network.
+Some malware is designed to mine your digital footprint, so make sure you have the necessary protection.

 Age-Inappropriate Content and Sexting